 NO DATA state alerts when using the Autoresolve feature.
 If you would prefer that the monitor trigger a

-NO DATA state event at the time that the silencing expires, reach out to our support team to request that this feature is enabled for your account.
+NO DATA state event at the time that the silencing expires, reach out to the Datadog support team to request that this feature is enabled for your account.
 This will only affect instances when a monitor exits a downtime period in a

 NO DATA state.

 Navigate to the Manage Downtime page by highlighting the Monitors tab in the main menu and selecting the Manage Downtime link.
 You may also navigate to the Manage Downtime page from other Monitor related pages by clicking the link at the top of the page.

 The Manage Downtime page displays a list of active and scheduled downtimes.
 Select a downtime to view more details about the host and monitors affected.

 To schedule downtime, click the “Schedule Downtime” button in the upper right.

 Choose what to silence.

 You must select at least one monitor.
 If you choose to leave the selection field empty, all monitors are silenced by default.
 You can also select a scope to constrain your downtime to a specific host, device, or arbitrary tag.
 Refer to the scope section of the Graphing Primer using JSON for further information about scope.